Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Quagmire- stalemate, deadlock, dilemma, fix, quandary, impasse, standstill, entanglement.

-Ramification- aftermath, effect, result, consequence, repercussion.
+Ramification- aftermath, effect, result, consequence, repercussion, outcome.

-Recapitulate- to repeat in concise form, summarize.
+Recapitulate- to repeat in concise form, summarize, reprise.

 Refute- to prove false or incorrect.
 To overthrow or dispute using evidence.To deny the accuracy or truth; exonerate, repudiate, clear, acquit, vindicate, defend, uphold, support, supplant.